kalongn/CSE-320/hw1/README.md

 - The `.gitignore` file is a file that tells `git` to ignore files with names matching specified patterns, so that they don't accidentally end up getting committed to the repository.

-- The `.gitlab-ci.yml` file is a file that specifies "continuous integration" testing to be performed by the GitLab server each time you push a commit.
-Usually it will be configured to check that your code builds and runs, and that any provided unit tests are passed.
-You are free to change this file if you like.

-> :scream:  The CI testing is for your own information; it does not directly have
-> anything to do with assignment grading or whether your commit has been properly
-> pushed to the server.
-If some part of the testing fails, you will see the somewhat
-> misleading message "commit failed" on the GitLab web interface.
-> This does **not** mean that "your attempt to commit has failed" or that "your commit
-> didn't get pushed to the server"; the very fact that the testing was triggered at
-> all means that you successfully pushed a commit.
-Rather, it means that "the CI tests
-> performed on a commit that you pushed did not succeed".
-The purpose of the tests are
-> to alert you to possible problems with your code; if you see that testing has failed
-> it is worth investigating why that has happened.
-However, the tests can sometimes
-> fail for reasons that are not your fault; for example, the entire CI "runner" system
-> may fail if someone submits code that fills up the system disk.
-You should definitely
-> try to understand why the tests have failed if they do, but it is not necessary to be
-> overly obsessive about them.

-- The `hw1.sublime-project` file is a "project file" for use by the Sublime Text editor.
-It is included to try to help Sublime understand the organization of the project so that it can properly identify errors as you edit your code.

 - The `Makefile` is a configuration file for the `make` build utility, which is what you should use to compile your code.
 In brief, `make` or `make all` will compile